Jeff Bezos, Jamie Dimon and Warren Buffett tried to solve health care. 3 years later, their company has shut down - Local News 8

 But Haven had struggled to make inroads beyond its three partners since its inception.
 Haven CEO Atul Gawande stepped down last May and chief operating officer Jack Stoddard also left the firm in 2019 after just a few months’ tenure.

-A spokesman for JPMorgan Chase also confirmed to CNN Business that Haven was shutting down.
-Amazon and Berkshire Hathaway were not immediately available for comment.
+Spokespeople for JPMorgan Chase and Amazon also confirmed to CNN Business that Haven was shutting down.
+Berkshire Hathaway was not immediately available for comment.

 JPMorgan CEO Jamie Dimon wrote in an email to employees that was shared with CNN Business, “Haven worked best as an incubator of ideas, a place to pilot, test and learn — and a way to share best practices across our companies.
 Our learnings have been invaluable.”